Key takeaways:

 Exploring domain alternatives

-- New domain extensions.
-Explore newer domain extensions, such as .co, .tech, .io, or .app, which can offer a fresh and distinctive identity for your brand and have a greater likelihood of being available.
+- New domain extensions: Explore newer domain extensions, such as .co, .tech, .io, or .app, which can offer a fresh and distinctive identity for your brand and are more likely to be available.

-- Creative branding.
-Embrace creativity in your branding strategy to differentiate your business, even if your domain name isn’t your ideal choice.
-With new tools such as our AI Domain Name Generator, finding the perfect domain just got a lot easier.
+- Creative branding: Embrace creativity in your branding strategy to differentiate your business, even if your domain name isn’t your ideal choice.
+With our AI Domain Name Generator, finding the perfect domain just got a lot easier.

 Securing your ideal domain is stepping the right foot forward to a successful online venture.
 What happens after buying your domain?
-The next step is where you plan the website and its content, design, and user experience—all of these play important roles in establishing a strong brand and attracting visitors.
+The next step is where you plan your website’s content, design, and user experience, all of which help build your brand and attract visitors.

-Go to a WHOIS website like Network Solutions’ free WHOIS lookup and type the domain name you want to research.
-The tool will access the WHOIS database and display public registration information, including the owner’s contact details, IP address, registrar, and expiration date if privacy protection is not enabled.
+Go to a WHOIS website, such as our free WHOIS lookup, and enter the domain name you want to research.
+The tool will access the WHOIS database and display public registration information, including the owner’s contact details, IP address, registrar, and expiration date if privacy protection isn’t enabled.

 Yes, you can.
 You can use an online “Who is Hosting This?” tool by entering the domain name.
 Alternatively, a WHOIS lookup tool will show the domain’s nameservers, which usually point directly to the hosting provider.

 As one of the world’s first domain providers, we’ve seen the internet grow from its early days to what it is today.
-With decades of experience, we offer the tools and support you need to take your ideas online.
+With decades of experience, we offer the tools and support to help you break through.